-The basic components of the Self-Study is an Annual Program Evaluation.
-Added components include setting program aims and conducting an abbreviated strategic assessment of the program, focusing on strengths, areas for improvement, opportunities, and threats.
+The basic component of the Self-Study is the Annual Program Evaluation.
+Other components include setting program aims and conducting an abbreviated strategic assessment of the program, focusing on strengths, areas for improvement, opportunities, and threats.

 The first task of the Self-Study group is a discussion of program aims.
 Aims are program and institutional leaders’ views of key expectations for the program, as well as how the program differentiates itself from other programs in the same specialty/subspecialty.
-Aims may focus on the types of residents or fellows recruited by the program, or on preparing graduates for particular careers (clinical practice, academics, research, or primary/generalist care).
-Aims may also include other objectives, such as care for underserved patients, health policy or advocacy, population health, or generating new knowledge.
+Program aims may focus on recruiting specific types of residents or fellows, preparing graduates for particular careers (clinical practice, academics, research, or primary/generalist care), improving care for underserved patients, engaging with health policy or advocacy, studying population health, or generating new knowledge.